Ayodub/Ayodub/README.md

 <!-- Project:START -->
 - LeakyFlask: A Web-Facing vulnerable Flask application.
 User instances are containerised, removing the need to download the vulnerable machine locally or to use a VPN connection.
 - WebEnum: A desktop GUI to automate all the simple, but tedious, web enumeration tasks.
-Intentionally built with no automated-exploitation, keeping it within the guidelines of exams such as the OSCP, and allowing it to be a useful time-saving tool for those learning Cyber Security.
+Intentionally built with no automated-exploitation, keeping it within the guidelines of exams such as the OSCP and allowing it to be a useful time-saving tool for those learning Cyber Security.

 <!-- Project:END -->